Jim McGuinness: Third year

-Donegal's defence of their All-Ireland title began against Tyrone on 26 May 2013.
+Donegal's defence of their All-Ireland SFC title began against Tyrone on 26 May 2013.
 The match was billed in advance as the toughest contest Donegal would face in Ulster, with the winner thought likely to become Ulster champions.
 Donegal brushed aside Tyrone with relative ease.
 McGuinness said afterwards: "In the last two years the exact same thing was said.
 The only difference this year was that we were relegated [from the league].
 There was a lot of talk about putting all the eggs into one basket, but it was the same last year and the same the year before.
 That's what we do — it's championship football.
 It will be no different next year.
 It was a media spin that got the whole debate going.
 Next year we will put all our eggs in that basket again".

-Donegal lost their Ulster title to Monaghan in the Ulster Final on a scoreline of 0–13 points to 0–7 in favour of the Farney men.
-Plagued by injuries, they limped past Laois in the qualifiers to face Mayo in the All Ireland Quarter Final, a rematch of the previous year's All Ireland Final.
+Donegal lost their Ulster SFC title to Monaghan in the Ulster SFC final on a scoreline of 0–13 points to 0–7 in favour of the Farney men.
+Plagued by injuries, they limped past Laois in the qualifiers to face Mayo in the 2013 All-Ireland SFC quarter-final, a rematch of the previous year's All-Ireland SFC final.
 Mayo were sixteen-point winners on a scoreline of 4–17 to 1–10.
 In a post-match interview, McGuinness cited the second half of Mayo as one of the toughest watches of his managerial career.
-In September 2013, McGuinness confirmed he would be staying on for the 2014 season but that Rory Gallagher, Maxi Curran and Francie Friel had stepped down from his backroom team.
-On 25 September 2013, Damian Diver, John Duffy and Paul McGonigle were named as the new members of his backroom team.
+In September 2013, McGuinness confirmed he would be staying on for the 2014 season, but that Rory Gallagher, Maxi Curran and Francie Friel had stepped down from his backroom team.
+On 25 September 2013, Damian Diver, John Duffy and Paul McGonigle were named as the new members of McGuinness's backroom team.